exaexa/ls47/README.md

 4 5 6 7 8 9
 ```

-The "Hearts" suit would be ommitted from the card mappin table. `#` and `_`
+The "Hearts" suit would be ommitted from the card mapping table, and the index
+of each of the Spades would be decreased by 13 to compensate. `#` and `_`
-would map to the Joker/10♠ and A♠, respectively.
+would map to 10♠ and A♠, respectively.

 ## How-To